Yeongdeungpo District: History

 The earliest historical references to Yeongdeungpo were in the 1870s when it was considered to be the main port used in the defence of the city of Seoul.

 The opening of the Gyeongin Line in 1899 and the Gyeongbu Line 1905, the County Office of Siheung-gun was relocated to Yeongdeungpo and area became a major hub for transportation and commerce.

 Except for Yeouido and Yanghwa-dong, Yeongdeungpo belonged to old Siheung County.
 In 1936, Yeongdeungpo (except for today's Daerim-dong) was annexed to Gyeongseong (today's Seoul).
 In 1949, some parts of Siheung County were ceded to Yeongdeungpo District of Seoul.
 These sections are today's Guro-dong, Sindorim-dong, Daerim-dong and Sindaebang-dong.

 It is one of the sub-centers of Seoul, and the Seoul Metropolitan Subway Line 1 passes.
 Among the areas south of the Han River in present-day Seoul, it was the first (1936) to be incorporated into Seoul.

-January 1, 1963, Some areas of Bucheon County were combined to Yeongdeungpo District as below.
+On January 1, 1963, some areas of Bucheon County were combined to Yeongdeungpo District as below.